-Me and Tuscany, a story that started in 2017.
+Me and Tuscany, a story that started years ago.
 Tuscany is one of those places that get into your skin, like a delicate perfume, that instead of fading away, keeps intense for a lifetime.
 The Tuscan landscape is enchanting, intoxicating, addictive,

 My first time in Italy included a day-tour in Tuscany, and that is when the “me and Tuscany” story started.